 - With a ~5-second block time, BSC enables high-speed transactions that only cost network participants a few cents.

-Let’s take a look at some of the BSC metrics to get a clearer picture.
+Let’s look at some BSC metrics to get a clearer picture.

 Decentralized applications built on Binance Smart Chain have already experienced substantial user uptake, with DeFi apps leading the foray.